2.b) Gravitational aether as a state of physical matter

 This radial symmetry is slightly different from the typical radial symmetry of the drawings of the Sun with its little yellow rays.

-In other words, an elastic deformation of the filaments will produce; and they will have a tendency to go back to their original state.
+In other words, an elastic deformation of the filaments will produce; and they will tend to go back to their original state.

 For now, this approximation of the state of physical matter, which configures gravity, is enough; the origin of the ball is in the chapter on the composition of mass.